The violations contained in the report are prepared and analyzed by:

 Third: Recommendations on the protection of freedom of expression

-The report presents and analysis some topics related to the right to freedom of expression and the free flow of information.
+The report presents and analyzes some topics related to the right to freedom of expression and the free flow of information.
 It aims at assessing the general policies of state institutions towards the right to freedom of expression and free flow of information.
 The report also relied on the presentation and analysis of the violations documented in accordance with the association’s monitoring and documentation methodology.
-Violations were documented in the period from 26 March to 25 June, 2019.
+Violations were documented in the period from June 26th to September 30th, 2019.
+The period covered by the report was exceptionally extended to the end of September, due to the repressive wave the country witnessed during September.